MeteoSwiss/opendata/docs/general/status.md

 ## Release notes (Changelog)

-[Here](https://opendatadocs.meteoswiss.ch/changelog) we keep you up to date about upcoming and released **changes of our Open Data service**, such as:
+Check the changelog at [opendatadocs.meteoswiss.ch/changelog](https://opendatadocs.meteoswiss.ch/changelog) or subscribe to the [RSS feed](https://opendatadocs.meteoswiss.ch/changelog/rss.xml) to stay up-to-date about upcoming and released **changes of our Open Data service**, such as:

 - 🚀 New Feature or Data,
 - 🐛 Bug Fix,
 - 🏃‍♀️ Performance,